GDPR & Data Protection Policy — One Body LDN

 This policy explains:

-what personal data we collect and why
+- What personal data we collect and why

-the lawful bases we rely on
+- The lawful bases we rely on

-how we protect your data
+- How we protect your data

-how long we keep data
+- How long we keep data

 This policy does not reduce your legal rights.
 It is provided for transparency.